 This shop has been compensated by Collective Bias.
 All opinions are mine alone.
 Thank you for supporting the brands that support A Little Glitter. #RoadTripOil #CollectiveBias

 Ten years ago my husband and I moved with our two year-old daughter from Eastern Long Island to Staten Island (approximately two hours away).
 It was hard to leave my friends and family but Billy got a great job that required him to work in New York City and I knew I would soon start working there as well.
 Our current home was just too far away for a daily commute (especially when we had a little girl that we were eager to get home to.)
 It made more sense for us to live locally.
 In the years following our move Taylor and I have driven out to visit about once a month.
-We go for long weekends, breaks from school and spend at least a week out there every Summer.
+With such frequent visits, it makes me so glad that we have a great car to get us there.
+Often people get put off purchasing a new car due to misconceptions that it will be a large upfront payment.
+But there are many other ways to go about getting a new car.
+One of these is car leasing.
+Anyone who feels this would suit them should contact a lease broker.
+Anyway, we go for long weekends, breaks from school and spend at least a week out there every Summer.
 Here are some tips I have discovered that make a huge impact on how enjoyable our journey will be:

 1. Bring Snacks